skorch-dev/skorch/docs/user/helper.rst

 interfaces without boilerplate.
 All arguments pertaining to skorch or its PyTorch module are immediately available as command line arguments, without the need to write a custom parser.
-If docstrings in the numpydoc_ specification are available, there is also an comprehensive help for the user.
+If docstrings in the numpydoc_ specification are available, there is also a comprehensive help for the user.
 Overall, this allows you to make your work reproducible without the usual hassle.